Abdallah Fakhr al-Din

 Within the Islamic history of Yemen, Abdallah Fakhr al-Din (عبدالله فخرالدين) was the 16th Dai of Tayyibi Isma'ilism (died on 9 Ramadan al-Moazzam 809 AH/16 February 1407 AD, Zimarmar, Yemen).
 He succeeded the 15th Dai Abbas ibn Muhammad to the religious post.

 Family

-Syedna Abdallah was the son of Syedna Ali Shams al-Din I. His sons were Syedi Husain (died in 1394), Syedi Abdul Muttalib Najmuddin (died in 1408 at Taiz), Syedna Al-Hasan Badr al-Din I, Syedi Ahmed (died in 1418) and Syedna Ali Shams al-Din II.
+Syedna Abdallah was the son of Ali bin Syedna Muhammad, son of the 12th Dai.
+His sons were Syedi Husain (died in 1394), Syedi Abdul Muttalib Najmuddin (died in 1408 at Taiz), Syedna Al-Hasan Badr al-Din I, Syedi Ahmed (died in 1418) and Syedna Ali Shams al-Din II.

 Life

 Syedna Abdallah was a warrior who acquired the fortress of Hamdha and Shanasib and annexed them.

 Abdallah Fakhr al-Din became Da'i al-Mutlaq in 779 AH/1345AD.
 His period of Dawat was from 779-809AH (1377-1406 AD) for about 29 years (Hijri), 11 months, 1 day.
 The Zaidi Imam Al-Mansur Ali bin Salah ad-Din persecuted the Taiyabi Ismailis based at Dhumarmar/Zimarmar.